ArdiaD/SCT/README.md

-#### 2024-11-23
+#### 2024-11-25

 ## Overview

-This README file provides information about the data and the computer code used to generate the results presented in Ardia and Sessinou (2024), **High-Dimensional Mean-Variance Spanning Tests**
+This README file provides information about the data and the computer code used to generate the results presented in Ardia and Sessinou (2024), **Robust Inference in Large Panels and Markovitz Portfolios**

 By using the code, you agree to the following rules: